ryanpconnors/playbox-tweaks/pico-8/README.md

 6. If this is for the Retroflag GPi and the controller mappings are not working, this is a handy tutorial for setting up the SDL2 controller map: https://retropie.org.uk/forum/topic/15577/ppsspp-controller-setup-guide-for-when-nothing-else-works/2

-6. You'll want to find a workable copy of the [SDL2 gamepad mapper](http://libsdl.org/download-2.0.php) utility.
+6. If you need to configure the gamepad mapping, you'll want to find a workable copy of the [SDL2 gamepad mapper](http://libsdl.org/download-2.0.php) utility.
 Here is a list of Raspberry Pi builds: https://buildbot.libsdl.org/sdl-builds/sdl-raspberrypi/?C=M;O=D

 example `~/.lexaloffle/pico-8/sdl_controllers.txt` for GPi: `030000005e0400008e02000014010000,Microsoft X-Box 360 pad,platform:Linux,a:b1,b:b0,x:b3,y:b2,back:b8,start:b9,leftshoulder:b4,rightshoulder:b5,dpup:-a1,dpdown:+a1,dpleft:-a0,dpright:+a0,`